sonos/torch-to-nnef/docs/contributing/supported_operators.md

 !!! note
-    This table and file are auto generated from 'a script' that dig into PyTorch.
+    This table and page are auto generated from 'a script' that dig into PyTorch.
 Version targetted is:  **'v2.7.1'**. file was generated the **20 Jul 2025**.

 !!! warning
      Take these information with a grain of salt as this is referencing operators that may never appear in torch IR graph traced by `torch_to_nnef` (because remapped to others more generic).
 Also some  uncommon operators are very rare in models, hence support may be lacking.